Antimatter-catalyzed nuclear pulse propulsion: Amount needed for thermonuclear device

-The number of antiprotons required for triggering one thermonuclear explosion were calculated in 2005 to be 10^{18}, which means microgram amounts of antihydrogen.
+The number of antiprotons required to catalyse (enhance) vs initiate (trigger) are not the same.
+To trigger a thermonuclear explosion the amount was calculated in 2005 to be 10^{18}, which means 1.67 micrograms of antihydrogen.

 Tuning of the performance of a space vehicle is also possible.
 Rocket efficiency is strongly related to the mass of the working mass used, which in this case is the nuclear fuel.
 The energy released by a given mass of fusion fuel is several times larger than that released by the same mass of a fission fuel.
 For missions requiring short periods of high thrust, such as crewed interplanetary missions, pure microfission might be preferred because it reduces the number of fuel elements needed.
 For missions with longer periods of higher efficiency but with lower thrust, such as outer-planet probes, a combination of microfission and fusion might be preferred because it would reduce the total fuel mass.

 Research

 The concept was invented at Pennsylvania State University before 1992.
 Since then, several groups have studied antimatter-catalyzed micro fission/fusion engines in the lab.
 Work has been performed at Lawrence Livermore National Laboratory on antiproton-initiated fusion as early as 2004.
 In contrast to the large mass, complexity and recirculating power of conventional drivers for inertial confinement fusion (ICF), antiproton annihilation offers a specific energy of 90 MJ/μg and thus a unique form of energy packaging and delivery.
 In principle, antiproton drivers could provide a profound reduction in system mass for advanced space propulsion by ICF.

 Antiproton-driven ICF is a speculative concept, and the handling of antiprotons and their required injection precision—temporally and spatially—will present significant technical challenges.
 The storage and manipulation of low-energy antiprotons, particularly in the form of antihydrogen, is a science in its infancy, and a large scale-up of antiproton production over present supply methods would be required to embark on a serious R&D programme for such applications.

 A record for antimatter storage of just over 1000 seconds, performed in the CERN facility, during 2011, was at the time a monumental leap from the millisecond timescales that previously were achievable.
+More recently, antiprotons were stored for 614 days between 2023 and 2025, also at CERN.

 Total world-wide production of anti-protons in a period of a year is in the range of nanograms.
 The anti-matter trap (Mark 1 version) at Penn State University has the capacity for the storage of 10 billion for a period of approximately 168 hours.
 Project Icarus has given the estimated potential cost of production of 1 milligram of anti-proton as $100 billion.